RJDOC/ControlsAssessmentSpecification/control-4/control-4.1.rst

 .. list-table::

 	* - **Metric**
-	  - | The perecentage of authorized software  with secure configuration standards documented
+	  - | The percentage of authorized software  with secure configuration standards documented
 	  - | and maintained.
 	* - **Calculation**
 	  - :code:`M4 / M3`